-Bundle administrators can add to their bundle a non-member contact whose email address is already in your Wild Apricot database but they cannot add an existing member to their bundle.
+Bundle administrators can add to their bundle any non-member contact whose email address is not already in your Wild Apricot database.

-To add a member to the bundle, the bundle administrator clicks the Add member button.
+To add a new member to the bundle, the bundle administrator clicks the Add member button.

 The Add member button will only appear if there is a publicly accessible application form, listing that bundle member level.